zelding/zedling.github.io/content/en/elephants/_index.md

       qc: [kthx]
       a: Frankly, I misspelled my nickname when I've created my account on Github.
 It is supposed to be ZeDlinG - one of my old nicknames :)
     - q: Why is there no contact information?
       a: "I don't want some Ai to scrape my stuff, that's also the reason why the site is not indexed.
 I only would like to show this to a narrow selection of people.&nbsp;&nbsp;If you can read this, you should already know how to contact me.&nbsp;&nbsp;If you forgot (somehow), you should be able to find them through the linked social accounts in the footer.
-This is meant as an extra attachment next to the rest of my stuff."
+This site is meant as an a companion for the tech team."
     - q: |
         Then why did you bother with "this and that"? <span class="c">- Those are SEO things.</span>
       qc: [kthx]
       a: I still want to have a decent site.
 It is somewhat interesting too.
 What would you do with a static site to have fun?
     - q: Why is English the default language?
       a: Why isn't everywhere?
 But seriously, this is IT.
-It should be in english only - yes, everything!
-Besides, english is the closest thing we have to global human language, I'm trying to help a bit ;) and if you are going to put me on refactoring some old bulgarian code, you better get me somebody who can translate it :P
+It should be in English only - yes, everything!
+Besides, English is the closest thing we have to global human language, I'm trying to help a bit ;) and if you are going to put me on refactoring some old bulgarian code, you better get me somebody who can translate it :P
     - q: These colors are bad for printing!
       a: Good.
 Don't waste paper on printing CVs.
 Can't you fetch a tablet or something?
-I've tried to make it somewhat bearable on mobiles too.
+I've tried to make it somewhat bearable on mobile too.
 It is better live anyways ;)
     - q: Why would you "publish" it unfinished?
       a: Why not?
 I'm not embarrassed about it and it is not indexed either.
 The journey should count more, maybe take a look at the commits.

 random:
     - s: I don't want to lead a team I don't know.
       e: |
         The only reason I accepted a leading role, because I've worked with them with years.
-Although that is more that enough, some is required.
+Although that is more that enough, some time is required.
     - s: |
         I don't want to do an other presentation on technical debt. <span class="c">Imagine having to work with rusty, old shovels</span>
       qc: [kthx]